 If they’re looking for an answer, it means they have a question.

-And if they have a question, it means they have a problem.
+If they have a question, it means they have a problem.

 So your primary job is to solve someone’s problem.

 In theory, it’s really that simple.
 If you solve someone’s problem better than anyone else, you’ll get better rankings and more traffic.

 Let’s take a look at a few examples so you can see how this works in real life.